anam-aj/edx/CS50sql/pset7-project/DESIGN.md

 ## Limitations

-Given schema doesn't take into account for due dates, any notification mechanism and charges or fine related any to book borrowing transactions.
+* Given schema doesn't take into account for due dates, any notification mechanism and charges or fine related any to book borrowing transactions.
+* It is assumed that one book will have one and only one author.
+* It is assumed that one book will have one and only one publisher.